lukasx999/diagware/README.md

 ## TODO

+- [ ] Using sqlitestudio for DB management instead
 - [ ] export new json to file (logger)
 - [ ] Diagnosis breakpoints
 - [ ] crosscompile to aarch64 -> rsync binary only